-It means that you can always improve, refresh and lengthen your older posts.
+It means that you can always update, improve, edit, refresh, and, most importantly, make your older posts longer.

-As far as content length goes, somewhere in the middle is usually the best answer.
+As far as content length goes, somewhere in the middle is perhaps the best answer.
 But always make sure your most important information is in the first third of your text.

 At the same time, would it be worth incorporating some keywords or changing your point of view?